trendrr/goshire/README.md

-cheshire-golang
+Goshire
 ===============

 ##Overview

-Cheshire is a GO web framework that simplifies creating fast & scalable websites and apis.
+Goshire is a GO web framework that simplifies creating fast & scalable websites and apis.
 It's inspired by the cheshire java framework https://github.com/dustismo/cheshire.

 ###Cheshire includes: